 Ms. McLellan joined Bennett Jones in its Edmonton office July 4, 2006.
 She provides strategic advice to the firm and its clients.

 Ms. McLellan serves on the Board of Directors of Agrium, a global producer and marketer of agricultural nutrients and industrial products and a major retail supplier of agricultural products and services, Cameco, the world’s largest uranium producer and Edmonton Regional Airport Authority, a financially independent, non-share corporation charged with managing the regions four airports.
 She is a former board member of Nexen.
-Among her many community commitments she serves on the boards of Canadian Stem Cell Foundation, Edmonton Community Foundation where she chairs the Governance Committee, Edmonton Downtown Academic and Cultural Centre Foundation, Edmonton Oilers Foundation, Fulbright Canada, Institute for Research on Public Policy where she is vice-chair, Pearson College – United World College and the TELUS Edmonton Community Board.
-She is a member of the Shannon School of Business Advisory Board (Cape Breton University) and chairs both the Dalhousie Advisory Council and the Responsible Canadian Energy Advisory Group (RCEAG) – Canadian Association of Petroleum Producers (CAPP).
-Ms. McLellan is a past member of the Habitat for Humanity Edmonton Society Board and past Chair of the Royal Alexandra Hospital Foundation Board.
+Among her many community commitments she serves on the boards of the Institute for Research for Public Policy, Fulbright Canada, TELUS Edmonton Community Board and Edmonton Community Foundation Board.
 She served as a member of the Premier’s Council for Economic Strategy where she provided “guidance on actions the Alberta government can take to best position the province for the future.”

 She holds a Bachelor of Arts and a Law degree from Dalhousie University and a Master of Laws degree from King’s College, University of London.
 Ms McLellan was admitted to the Bar of Nova Scotia in 1976.